LinuxDroidMaster/Termux-Desktops/Documentation/terminology.md

 A Gallium driver that allows OpenGL applications to run on top of Vulkan drivers (in this case, the "Vulkan driver" is Turnip).

 ### [Freedreno](https://docs.mesa3d.org/drivers/freedreno.html)
-An open-source GPU driver for Qualcomm Adreno GPUs (comparable to the Nouveau driver for NVIDIA GPUs).
+An open-source OpenGL GPU driver for Qualcomm Adreno GPUs (comparable to the Nouveau driver for NVIDIA GPUs).
+Freedreno runs directly on OpenGL(Unlike zink, which translates OpenGL to Vulkan)

 ### [Turnip](https://docs.mesa3d.org/drivers/freedreno.html#turnip)
 An open-source Vulkan driver for Qualcomm Adreno GPUs.
 (Turnip is specifically a component of Freedreno that implements Vulkan)
 - Turnip only works on Adreno 610 and above with some exceptions like 710, 642L etc.
 - **Zink + Turnip**: Zink forces OpenGL apps to use Vulkan drivers instead(Turnip being the Vulkan driver).
 This combination provides the BEST hardware acceleration currently possible.
+(Edit: The newly compiled freedreno beats zink in performance)

 # [Mali GPU](https://en.wikipedia.org/wiki/Mali_(processor))